JustJxrdanWasDefinetlyTaken/jmw-deployable/README.md

 # deploy Jordan's Math Work
-## pretty sure it works with vercel and render
+## pretty sure it works with vercel, replit and render